-The gardeners mix achieved some its aims in that it was rapid to establish in the autumn and was easy to incorporate in the spring.
+In 2022, the Gardener's mix achieved some its aims in that it was rapid to establish in the autumn and was easy to incorporate in the spring.
 However, due to the unusual combination of a mild autumn followed by a very hard frost, it was killed off in December so did not protect the soil all winter.
 In a milder winter, with less extreme fluctuations in temperature, it would have covered the ground for longer.
-In many cases, there was a good demonstration of the complementarity of the species, with the phacelia providing a good initial burst of growth, then the crimson clover providing some back up once the phacelia was killed off by the frost.